liviucotfas/ase-windows-applications-programming/12 - WinForms - Printing.md

 **Activity**

-> :octocat:  Sample Code available at <http://online.ase.ro> – “PrintingRecordsSample” Sample
+> :octocat:  Sample Code available – Check the “PrintingRecordsSample” Sample

 1. Create a copy of the “ListViewBasicSample” project and name it “PrintingRecordsSample”
 2. Add a `MenuStrip` control with the options shown in the following screenshot